-- have a gun and bow afield together, except that persons who aren't prohibited from possessing firearms under state or federal law may carry a firearm for self-defense only. - have a crossbow with a nocked bolt or bow with nocked arrow in or on any vehicle or conveyance or its attachments. - carry any crossbow or bow in or on any vehicle or conveyance, or its attachments, that is not in a case between 30 minutes after sunset until 30 minutes before sunrise provided, time periods can be extended for one hour before sunrise or one hour after sunset if transporting a crossbow to or from a hunting site, campsite, home or other place of abode. - hunt with a crossbow that does not have: - " a draw weight of at least 125 pounds. - " a working safety. - " bolts and arrows at least 16 inches long, including the insert and the nock. - " broadheads with at least two sharp-cutting edges at least 3/4-inch wide. - hunt wild turkey, bear, deer or boar with arrows with broadheads having less than two sharp-cutting edges, measuring less than 3/4 of an inch in width. - use an arrow with an explosive, drug-laced or poisoned head or shaft. - have a bow in the woods during closed seasons on game animals and non-migratory game birds. - use dogs while bow hunting for black bear except when the use of dogs is legal during the bear firearms season (this exception is only for counties where dogs are legal see page 40).
+- have a gun and bow afield together, except that persons who aren't prohibited from possessing firearms under state or federal law may carry a firearm for self-defense only. - hunt with a crossbow that does not have: - " a draw weight of at least 125 pounds. - " a working safety. - " bolts and arrows at least 16 inches long, including the insert and the nock. - " broadheads with at least two sharp-cutting edges at least 3/4-inch wide. - hunt with a crossbow with more than one string. - hunt wild turkey, bear, deer or boar with arrows with broadheads having less than two sharp-cutting edges, measuring less than 3/4 of an inch in width. - use an arrow with an explosive, drug-laced or poisoned head or shaft. - use dogs while bow hunting for black bear except when the use of dogs is legal during the bear firearms season (this exception is only for counties where dogs are legal see page 40).
 See page 8 for exception when tracking a mortally wounded bear. - hunt with a locking device capable of holding a bow at full draw, except with a modified bow permit issued by the Director. - bow hunt on state parks (except as otherwise designated), Harpers Ferry NHP, and safety zones on state forests and wildlife management areas.
-All wildlife refuges are appropriately posted. - use bow or crossbow on Bright McCausland Homestead WMA.
+All wildlife refuges are appropriately posted. - use bow or crossbow on Bright McCausland Homestead WMA. - be afield with an air rifle and bow, or with an air rifle or any arrow at the same time. - hunt with an air bow at any time.